ankschoubey/old-blog/_posts/2021-12-17-responsibility.md

 5. People to look up to who best seem to be support these values.
 6. Checks to see if value is being held or not.

+Extreme Ownership:

+Nothing outside your own power is effecting your life.

+Your life.
+You choose.

+Do

+Don't just think DOn't just talk or dream.
+None of that matter.
+The only thing that matters is do. [^1]

+[^1]: Jocko